 Atera is a cloud-based MSP application program that provides IT professionals and MSPs with professional service automation, management, and remote monitoring tools.

 It is particularly suitable for small businesses.
-Some of the most important features of the solution include automation of IT tasks, automated monitoring, inventory of networks, patch management and white labeling of systems.
-It also provides a CRM module with a database of contacts, customers, contracts, devices, SLAs and ticket information.
+Some of the most important features of the solution includes automation of IT tasks, automated monitoring, inventory of networks, patch management, and white labeling of systems.
+It also provides a CRM module with a database of contacts, customers, contracts, devices, SLAs, and ticket information.

 - Customer Relationship Management

 FinancialForce PSA is a Salesforce cloud-based program.
 It is an effective alternative for organizations of all sizes pursuing the automation of professional services.
 The system provides visibility to its users through the provision of service, sales, and financial activities.
 Through its SaaS model, it offers tours, product demonstrations, and recordings.